davidmoreau/VBM/README.md

 ```

-- IQR_plot.png: image quality plot
-- behavioral_measures.png: plot of all four behavioral measures for each group
-- posthoc_comp_XX.png: group comparisons on all behavioral measures
-- quality_control.csv: image quality control measure from cat12
+`IQR_plot.png: quality rating for all analyses, plotted by group`
-- behavioral_measures.png: violin and box plots for all behavioral measures, broken down by group
+`behavioral_measures.png: violin and box plots for all behavioral measures, broken down by group`
-- posthoc_comp_XX.png: posthoc comparisons across groups, for all behavioral measures
+`posthoc_comp_XX.png: posthoc comparisons across groups, for all behavioral measures`
-- quality_control.csv: weighted average for preprocessing and image quality, for all subjects
+`quality_control.csv: weighted average for preprocessing and image quality, for all subjects`
-- IQR_plot.png: quality rating for all analyses, plotted by group.

 Link to NeuroVault: https://neurovault.org/collections/4145/